dre32722/dre32722.github.io/index.md

 With the core application and internal API’s locked down as Version 1, the MedRec Platform Playpen will then serve as a vehicle to overlay innovative ideas and implement them using various Cloud Services (IaaS, PaaS, SaaS) and Open Source software to demonstrate proof points around the ideas.

-It is hoped that this platform will encourage fun, learning and innovation from a number of perspectives whether you are running a workshop, running a conference, or a hackathon or just self-learning around the following areas;
+It is hoped that this creative platform will encourage learning and innovation from a number of perspectives whether you are running a workshop, running a conference, or a hackathon or just self-learning around the following areas;
 - Ployglot Development (JEE, JavaScript, Python, Node,js etc)
 - API's
 - Integration